-2021 statistics are published in April of 2022.
+The statistics are published in April.
 Henceforth the aim is to publish in March.
 The statistics have always been published as planned.

 6.1 Timeliness and time lag - final results

 Only final figures are published.
 The statistics are normally published in April the same year